ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * Algorithms for signing and optionally encrypting SUIT reports sent by the TEEP Agent to the TAM.
 * Algorithms for signing and optionally encrypting SUIT manifests sent by the Trusted Component Signer to the TEEP Agent.

-Further details are provided for the protection of TEEP messages, SUIT Reports and EATs.
+Further details are provided for the protection of TEEP messages, SUIT Reports, and EATs.

 ## TEEP Messages {#teep-ciphersuite}